 Whenever I approach a primary source, I think: how can this event advance my story or my character development?
 And you need to be thinking this, too.
 No matter how much fun it is to research—no matter how many rabbit holes you want to fall down—everything should move your book forward.
 Stay focused on these five models.
 I hope they help!

-By the way, here is the handout of websites that I cover in the workshop’s “how to” portion, along with some Google shortcut tips: Hallock Micro-History Researching Tips.
+By the way, here is the handout of websites that I cover in the workshop’s “how to” portion: Hallock Micro-History Researching Tips.
 Happy researching!